 All these areas are important and inter-connected.
-The three prime areas of Communication and Language, Physical Development and Personal, Social and Emotional Development are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.
+The three prime areas are particularly crucial for igniting children’s curiosity and enthusiasm for learning, and for building their capacity to learn, form relationships and thrive.

 All the areas are delivered through planned, purposeful play, with a balance of adult-led and child-initiated activities.
-The children have daily opportunities for structured and free-flow play both in the classroom and in the outdoor area.
-This time is supported by an adult, who acts as a facilitator to the child’s learning.
+The children have daily opportunities for structured or free-flow play both between classroom and outdoor area.
+During this time the adults will act as facilitators in play, encouraging the children to challenge and develop their learning.

 In the EYFS we analyse and review what we know about each child’s development and learning through observational assessment, and then make informed decisions about the child’s progress.
 This enables us to plan the next steps to meet their development and learning needs.

-Observational assessment informs everyday planning and is based on on-going observational assessment of each child’s achievements, interests and learning styles.
-Formative assessment may take the form of anecdotal observations (from practitioners, school staff and Parents/carers in the form of WOW vouchers), focused observations, baseline assessment, other focused assessments e.g. sound/number, annotated examples of work, photographs, video and information from parents.
+Observational assessment informs everyday planning and is based on on-going observations of each child’s achievements, interests and learning styles.
+Formative assessment may take the form of anecdotal observations (from practitioners, school staff and Parents/carers in the form WOW moments shared on Tapestry), focused observations, baseline assessment, other focused assessments e.g. sound/number, annotated examples of work, photographs, video and information from parents.
 Each child has an individual Learning Journey in which this evidence is stored.
 We plan for observational assessment when undertaking our medium and short term planning.